knyabb/technical_communication/README.md

 ### **How Practical Steps Implemented Relates to Andrew Etter's Principle of Technical Writing**
 ```
 Practical steps implemented in this project relates to principle to technical writing described in Andrew Etter's book in such a way that my resume was originally editted and formatted in a markdown file on VS Code; then i use Git Bash to check out a repository on Github, apply a customised theme to the markdown file and host on Github pages via command line integration; a static website is produced.
-This ensures a more dynamic and versatile approach to documentation.
+This ensures a more dynamic and versatile approach to produce scannable and searchable technical content and easy access for contribution.
 ```

 #### **Instruction on how to download and install software applications on windows**